django-import-export/django-import-export/README.rst

 =================

 django-import-export is designed to be extensible and can be used to support a variety of operations.
-Here are some examples of how it has been used:
+Here are some examples of how it has been used in the wild:

 * Configure external cron jobs to run an import or export at set times
 * Use `permissions <https://django-import-export.readthedocs.io/en/latest/installation.html#import-export-import-permission-code>`_ to define a subset of users able to import and export project data